maaislam/ab-test-boilerplate/README.md

 3. ehile npm is installing dependencies, install chrome extension tampermonkey.
 Right click on the extension icon and go to manage extension, from there allow it access file urls.

-4. open the site you want to perform AB test.
-Click tampermonkey extension and start a new script.
+4. Once tamperMonkey installation is complete, Click tampermonkey extension and start a new script.
    Within the script copy and paste the following:

 ```